magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/prepare-for-checkout.md

 ---
 layout: tutorial
 group: rest
-title: Step 11.
+title: Step 9.
 Prepare for checkout
+subtitle: Order processing with MSI
-menu_title: Step 11.
+menu_title: Step 9.
 Prepare for checkout
-menu_order: 110
+menu_order: 90
 level3_subgroup: msi-tutorial
 return_to:
   title: REST Tutorials
   url: rest/tutorials/index.html
 version: 2.3
-github_link: rest/tutorials/msi-order-processing/11-prepare-for-checkout
+github_link: rest/tutorials/msi-order-processing/prepare-for-checkout
   - Integration
 ---

-Now that all the items have been added to the cart, we can prepare the order for {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %}.
+Now that all the items have been added to the cart, we can prepare the quote for {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %}.
 This process includes the following steps:

 * Estimate shipping costs
 * Set shipping and billing information